Term of the Moment

 Definition: access point

-Multiple access points can be deployed in an organization, and users roaming with their mobile devices are handed off from one access point (AP) to another.
+Multiple access points can be deployed in a large facility, and roaming users are handed off from one AP to another.

-Wi-Fi networks are assigned a name by the user or network administrator.
-When devices search for Wi-Fi networks, they display the names, called "service set identifiers" (SSIDs), of all the Wi-Fi access points in the vicinity.
+Wi-Fi networks are assigned a name by the user.
+When devices search for Wi-Fi networks, they display the SSIDs of all APs in the vicinity.
 For more details, see SSID.
 See virtual access point and wireless LAN.

 First 802.11 Access Point